FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 11: Edit conference**

-As conference staff, I want to be able to edit the conference I have created and change dates and interests.
+As conference staff, I want to be able to edit the conference I have created and change dates and topics, so that all the information is up to date.

 _User interface mockups_